 Matthew Kohrman joined Stanford’s faculty in 1999.
 His research and writing bring anthropological methods to bear on the ways health, culture, and politics are interrelated.
 Focusing on the People's Republic of China, he engages various intellectual terrains such as governmentality, gender theory, political economy, critical science studies, narrativity, and embodiment.
 His first monograph, Bodies of Difference: Experiences of Disability and Institutional Advocacy in the Making of Modern China, examines links between the emergence of a state-sponsored disability-advocacy organization and the lives of Chinese men who have trouble walking.
 Recently, Prof. Kohrman has been involved in research aimed at analyzing and intervening in the biopolitics of cigarette smoking among Chinese citizens.
 This work expands upon heuristic themes of his earlier disability research and engages in novel ways techniques of public health, political philosophy, and spatial history.

-Prof. Kohrman would be happy to meet with you during his office hours which are Mondays from 1-3 PM over the academic year.
+Prof. Kohrman would be happy to meet with you during his office hours which are Wednesdays 10 AM to 12 PM winter quarter 2016.
 To sign up, please click HERE.

 Poisonous Pandas and Pagodas: Critical Historical Perspectives on Chinese Cigarette Manufacturing (Editors of this volume: M. Kohrman, Gan Quan, Liu Wennan, Robert Proctor).
 Out for review.